-Crowdfund Your Book – Get Paid BEFORE You Write It
+Crowdfund Your Book – Get Paid BEFORE You Write

 Crowdfunding is a trending method of raising money on the Internet.
+And you can crowdfund your book.

 The principle is a simple one.
 You share your dream with the public, and they make a financial contribution to help your dream come true.